FANMixco/toastmasters-timer/README.md

 http://theleadership.pl

-Feel free to use it it anywhere at anytime.
+Feel free to use it anywhere at any time.

 http://toastmasterstimer.tk